ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 - -11
     - Added key rotation in token management.
+    - Add note on long-polling in continuation requests.

 - -10
     - Added note on relating access rights sent as strings to rights sent as objects.